 The music is amazing.
 I was usually too absorbed in the events of the show itself to notice the music within it too much (though I’ve heard people really like this part of the music), but I can tell you for certain that the OPs for this show were perfect.
 It’s rare when I love an OP so much that I’m sad when it gets replaced.
 It’s even rarer that I end up liking the replacement better than the one I loved first.
 Yet that happened here.

 I definitely thought the second half OP was more powerful than the first half’s, despite how immensely powerful that OP was.
 I saw Altair grab that pixelated heart and crush it, and I was sold.
-I won’t write the name of the band that did both the OPs for the sake of my language sanity (you’ll see when you look it up), but they did both the first and second half opening songs, and they are amazing.
+Anybody who’s been around anime long enough will have heard the name Hiroyuki Sawano, who has done numerous acclaimed soundtracks for almost as many numerous big-name anime.
+His songwriting endeavor, curiously named SawanoHiroyuki[nZk], did both the first and second half opening songs, and they are amazing.
 All the quotes preceding the sections above are from those two songs.
 I love how they’re a mix of English and Japanese like a lot of popular OPs are these days, and something that’s definitely a hallmark of Hiroyuki songs.
 You do see this a lot, but not everyone does it as effectively as these two songs do.
 Their lyrics are very relevant to the show.

 Why?
 Because not only do they fit the show perfect in tenor, appearance, and lyrics, but they showcase the characters magnificently.
 And yet, is it really all just about the characters?